James-Ansley/qchecker/README.md

 ## Usage

-> qChecker is still in alpha and significant API changes are likely

 Currently, concrete subclasses of `qchecker.Substructure` define an `iter_matches` class method which iterates over `qchecker.match.Match` objects identifying where in the code those particular substructures occur.